BrittaRude/BrittaRude.github.io/inputs_code/_posts/2021-08-01-Using-Tweepy-to-analyze-twitter-data.md

 ## Enter keys

-#Retrieve the access token and access key from the developer platform.
+Retrieve the access token and access key from the developer platform.
 Go to Dashboard - Project App - and click on the key symbol.
-In my case: https://developer.twitter.com/en/portal/projects/1414266105841917952/apps/21388601/keys

 ```python
 consumer_key= 'XXX'